oneminch/Resume/README.md

 				// ... other contact info
 			},
 		},
-		// ... rest of your resume data
+		// ... rest of your résumé data
 	},
 });
 ```